awsdocs/amazon-appstream2-developer-guide/doc_source/use-session-scripts.md

 This is the AWS Region code in which the stack is created with Amazon S3 bucket storage enabled for session script logs\.

 ***account\-id\-without\-hyphens***
-Your AWS account identifier\.
+Your Amazon Web Services account identifier\.
 The random ID ensures that there is no conflict with other buckets in that Region\.
 The first part of the bucket name, `appstream-logs`, does not change across accounts or Regions\.

 For example, if you specify session scripts in an image in the US West \(Oregon\) Region \(us\-west\-2\) on account number 123456789012, AppStream 2\.0 creates an Amazon S3 bucket within your account in that Region with the name shown\.
 Only an administrator with sufficient permissions can delete this bucket\.